Galapagos Islands Cruises

 We’ve got answers.

 There are an incredible number of ships operating Galapagos Island cruises.
 But the secret is that most offer the same itinerary stops (they have to, based on Galapagos National Park regulation).
 Therefore, much of the decision when planning your Galapagos Island cruise comes down to where you want to relax after a long day of exploring.
 Or what adventure equipment you want aboard.

-Smaller yachts and sailboats carrying 14 to 32 guests can vary considerably in price and amenities from rustic floating base camps to luxurious yachts that will satisfy the most refined travel styles.
+Smaller yachts carrying 14 to 32 guests can vary considerably in price and amenities from rustic floating base camps to luxurious yachts that will satisfy the most refined travel styles.
 These yachts cruising the Galapagos offer the most intimate experience with the most time ashore.
 It is easier to get 16 travelers ashore in one group than it is to ferry 100 passengers ashore in multiple groups.

 The tradeoff is that these boats are smaller.
 They have smaller cabins, bathrooms, dining room and deck space, and there are not as many public places to go for a private moment.
-However, travelers aboard small yachts and sailboats often comment that getting to know their fellow passengers and crew is one of the highlights of the trip.
+However, travelers aboard small yachts often comment that getting to know their fellow passengers and crew is one of the highlights of the trip.